-- a.
-The district will test covered employees when there is reasonable suspicion to believe that the employee has engaged in drug use or alcohol misuse; - Reasonable suspicion will be based on specific contemporaneous, articulable observations made by a trained supervisor as designated by the district, concerning appearance, behavior, speech or body odors indicative of employee use of drugs or the misuse of alcohol.
-Observations of drug use may include indications of chronic and withdrawal effects of drugs and noticeable degradation of job performance that may be associated with the use of drugs; - c.
-Hearsay or secondhand information is not sufficient to require an employee to submit to testing; - d.
-Alcohol testing may be authorized only if observations resulting in reasonable suspicion are made during, just preceding or just after the period of the workday that the employee is required to be in compliance with this policy, administrative regulations and applicable OTETA provisions; - e.
-A written record shall be made of the observations leading to a reasonable suspicion drug test and signed by the supervisor or administrator authorized to make such observations within 24 hours of the observed behavior or before the results of the drug test are released, whichever is earlier; - f.
-The district will ensure that the employee under reasonable suspicion is transported to the designated collection or testing site. - 6.
+a.
+The district will test covered employees when there is reasonable suspicion to believe that the employee has engaged in drug use or alcohol misuse;

+b.
+Reasonable suspicion will be based on specific contemporaneous, articulable observations made by a trained supervisor as designated by the district, concerning appearance, behavior, speech or body odors indicative of employee use of drugs or the misuse of alcohol.
+Observations of drug use may include indications of chronic and withdrawal effects of drugs and noticeable degradation of job performance that may be associated with the use of drugs;

+c.
+Hearsay or secondhand information is not sufficient to require an employee to submit to testing;

+d.
+Alcohol testing may be authorized only if observations resulting in reasonable suspicion are made during, just preceding or just after the period of the workday that the employee is required to be in compliance with this policy, administrative regulations and applicable OTETA provisions;

+e.
+A written record shall be made of the observations leading to a reasonable suspicion drug test and signed by the supervisor authorized to make such observations within 24 hours of the observed behavior or before the results of the drug test are released, whichever is earlier;

+f.
+The district will ensure that the employee under reasonable suspicion is transported to the designated collection or testing site.

+Drug and Alcohol Testing - Transportation Personnel - GBEDA-AR

+5The computerized system, when it can be utilized by the district, is the preferred selection method, under FMCSA guidance.

+6.7.
 Referrals, Evaluation and Treatment